-Since my last post was for a spicy “holy” oil from Italy, it occurred to me that a counterbalancing Yin to the European Yang was required.
+Citizens, since My last post was for a spicy “holy” oil from Italy, it occurred to Me that a counterbalancing Yin to the European Yang was required.

 It’s worth it, trust me!